gwatcha/reaper-keys/README.md

 When you want to restore your old keymap, you must empty the `reaper-kb.ini` in your `REAPER` root directory and restart REAPER.
 Otherwise, there will likely be remnants from reaper-keys.

+**Important Update:**
+There was a bug with windows and osx path names that has been fixed since Wednesday, May 27th.
+If you downloaded the library before then, you will need to update it!

+Follow the instructions for reverting your keymap, and just reimport the updated one.
+Just be sure you delete the `REAPER/reaper-kb.ini` file.

 <a id="org08b4794"></a>

 ## Help